 Asaf Leshem's global success in tourism

-University of Central Lancashire Ecotourism graduate, Asaf Leshem, has worked his way across the globe to become a tour guide in Berlin.
+University of Central Lancashire Ecotourism and PhD graduate, Asaf Leshem, has worked his way across the globe to become a tour guide in Berlin.

 At a young age, growing up in northern Israel, Asaf helped his travel agent parents with their work and has continued to be employed in tourism as an adult, firstly in Poland and then in Beijing.

 Asaf then moved to New Zealand, where he studied at a hotel management school.
 He chose ecotourism from the curriculum as his third-year module and decided that he wanted to learn more about this area.
 After one year at the college, Asaf transferred to University of Central Lancashire to study an ecotourism-focussed course.